-- our audit opinion is consistent with the additional report presented to the Audit Committee of the Company dated 28 March 2024; - we have not provided any prohibited non-audit services (NASs) referred to in Article 44 of the Audit Act.
+- our audit opinion is consistent with the additional report presented to the Audit Committee of the Company dated 31 March 2025; - for the period to which our audit of the statutory financial statements relates, we have not provided any prohibited non-audit services (NASs) referred to in Article 44 of the Audit Act.
 We also remained independent of the audited entity in conducting the audit.